Family Educational Rights and Privacy Act (FERPA)

 Babson College maintains the following general records:

 • Admission and current education status records are maintained in the Department of Student Advising & Success.
 These records are open to students and may be reviewed by appointment.
 In compliance with FERPA and other applicable state and federal statutes, records may be redacted for the review.
 Babson students will be provided with copies of Babson transcripts, degree audits, and their original student essays.
-Should a student require a transcript, they must complete a transcript request online through the Registrar’s webpage
+Should a student require a transcript, they must complete a transcript request online through the Registrar's webpage.

 • Security and law enforcement records are retained by the director of public safety.
 Students may request copies of law enforcement records from the director of public safety.
 Certain legal restrictions may limit or prohibit the ability to grant such a request.
 The dean of student affairs and the director of public safety maintain final discretion in the consideration of any such request.